 One day is NOT enough for Zion.
 As a result, we only got in a quick hike and a ride on the shuttle bus, plus a quick stop at a pull-out near the East entrance.

 We chose to hike only to Scout Lookout, just as you get to chains and narrow trails of Angel’s Landing.
 The last half mile or so can be dangerous, especially if you have snow or water present.
-Plus, with younger kids, it was a risk we just didn’t want to take.
+This last little section is steep and tight.
+It is called Walter’s Wiggles.
+With younger kids, it was a risk we just didn’t want to take.
 Safety, first!

 Maybe one day, we’ll get to the top, but for now, we have no regrets.
 It was a great hike!

 Travel Tip: Get up and going early!
 This tip applies to all summer Zion hikes.
 We arrived at the Zion headquarters building at about 7AM.
+This is the main location for the shuttle stop.
 There were 4 people waiting to get on the canyon shuttle bus.
 When we got back after our hike, it was a 4 hour wait to get on the bus!
+Be sure you arrive early for the Zion shuttle.

-Also very popular with visitors to Zion, The Narrows follows the Virgin River, up stream.
 To get to the start, you hike the Riverside Walk (a paved walkway) to the start of The Narrows hike.
+This is a more strenuous hike and you need to be more prepared, so it is more of a backpacking hike.

 Many hikers also prefer to get some specialized gear for this hike.
 Special neoprene boots and a solid wood hiking stick make up the standard “kit” for this hike.
 You can rent them from many shops in the area.